Static routing table

 Ordering the routes

-When multiple routes match the incoming call, the order of these matching routes is undefined, by default.
+When multiple routes match the incoming call, the default routing script (simple_routing) will order by priority and weight.

-Fortunately, it is possible to prioritize the routes using various algorithms, using routing scripts.
+It's also possible to prioritize matching routes using others algorithms, by customizing routing scripts.
 A few examples:

 - Round robin